Hachiōji: Climate

-Hachiōji has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Hachiōji has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Hachiōji is 13.9 °C. The average annual rainfall is 1998 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.3 °C, and lowest in January, at around 2.4 °C.

 Demographics

 Per Japanese census data, the population of Hachiōji has recently plateaued after nine decades of strong growth.

 History

 The area of present-day Hachiōji was part of ancient Musashi Province.
 It has been an important junction point and post town along the Kōshū Kaidō, the main road that connected the historical Edo (today's Tokyo) with western Japan.
 Hachiōji Castle was built during the Sengoku period in 1584 by Hōjō Ujiteru, but was destroyed in 1590 by Toyotomi Hideyoshi.
 During the Edo period, the area was tenryō controlled directly by the Tokugawa shogunate.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Minamitama District in Kanagawa Prefecture.
 The town of Hachiōji was created on April 1, 1889, with the establishment of the modern municipalities system.
 Minaitama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Hachiōji gained city status on September 1, 1917.

-During the 1964 Summer Olympics, the city played host to the road cycling events.
-A velodrome in the city played host to the track cycling events.
+During the 1964 Summer Olympics, the city was host to the cycling events.
+The Hachioji Velodrome was used for the events.

 Hachiōji became a Core city on April 1, 2015 with increased local autonomy.